taemon1337/backsaas/cmd/backsaas/README.md

 # Verify schema deployment
 backsaas schema list --tenant=problematic-tenant

+# Monitor in real-time
+backsaas dashboard --refresh=1
 ```

-This CLI provides a comprehensive interface for managing the BackSaas platform, enabling efficient administration, monitoring, and troubleshooting workflows.
+This CLI provides a comprehensive interface for managing the BackSaas platform, enabling efficient administration, monitoring, and troubleshooting workflows with real-time visibility.